Creating an Endpoint

 For pretrained models, instead of an OCID, you can use the model name exactly as listed in the Console's playground.
 You can also find this OCI model name, in the model's detail page in Pretrained Foundational Models in Generative AI.

-• Run the CreateEndpoint operation to create a custom model.
+• Run the CreateEndpoint operation to create an endpoint.

 Note